defgsus/clipig/docs/templates/expressions.md

 >   resolution: 640 480
 >   ```
 > If you type expressions, you might want to use spaces or
 > commas.
-In cse of list parameters you'll need to use the
+In case of list parameters you'll need to use the
 > YAML lists:
 > ```yaml
 > resolution: